Phantom (character): The Phantom: Legacy

 Sherlock Symington Productions secured the rights to the Phantom in December 2008, and were set to make a film called The Phantom: Legacy (unrelated to the Moonstone Books 2006 graphic novel of the same name and any other screen incarnation of the character).
 The film was set to have a budget of $130 million, and be written by Tim Boyle.

 Bruce Sherlock, executive producer and head of Sherlock Symington Productions, said that The Phantom: Legacy would follow the lead of films like The Dark Knight and Iron Man, and present a serious treatment of the character.
 The film will be set in the present day, and revolve around the relationship between the Phantom and his son, and what it means to be the Phantom.
 Work on the film was expected to begin in 2009.
 Filming was scheduled to take place in Australia, and producers were in talks with both Australian and international actors to work on the film.

 In an interview with Dark Horizons, Boyle said the film would feature two main antagonists, one taken from the comic and one created for the movie.
 The Phantom's costume was expected to be updated for the screen, with Boyle seeking to make it more reality-based.
 Characters such as Diana Palmer, Kit, Heloise Walker, Colonel Worubu, President Lamanda Luaga, and Guran would appear.
 The film was said to be heavily focused on the mythology of the comics, with a lot of screen time expected to be devoted to the origin of the 1st Phantom.
 The Phantom's eyes behind his mask would be white, unlike in previous film-versions.
 Actor Sam Worthington was considered to play the Phantom, after having worked with Boyle on the film Fink.

 Boyle was originally considered to direct the film, but in 2011 confirmed he was only attached as the writer.

 2014 announcement

 In 2014 Mark Gordon and his production company were developing a new film with Management 360, Drew Simon was executive producing, and they were looking for a new writer on the script.

-Cameos

-The Phantom made an appearance alongside other King Features characters in the 1972 animated movie Popeye Meets the Man Who Hated Laughter.
-He also appeared in the animated Beatles movie Yellow Submarine.